Search

 Papua New Guinean Kava Strains

 Historically, kava culture isn’t as strong here as it is on the other islands.
 Three varieties are grown, but there is not much genetic difference between them.
 The kava here is known to be very heavy or of the Tudei variety.
-This is known as wild kava and can cause bad side effects like nausea, headache and diarrhea.
+This is known as wild kava and can cause bad side effects like nausea, headache, and diarrhea.
 It also can last up to two days, which in most cases isn’t ideal.
 Therefore, it’s not recommended for recreational users.

 French Polynesian Kava Strains